 Essential Oils are fast becoming a go-to for self-care when coping with mental health.
 I use them frequently to help manage my complex Post-traumatic Stress Disorder caused by childhood abuse.

 On a regular basis, I deal with flashbacks, nightmares, depression, insomnia, and all the anxiety and panic attacks that come with all of that.
-I battle illogical and intrusive thoughts; I am hijacked by my brain often and transported back in time to moments I wish I could forget; I fight daily with lethargy; sometimes taking a shower and washing the dishes is what I would consider a good day.

 The 16 Essential Oils that I Use

 Lavender – Calming, used for anxiety.
 I use this Room & Body Mist; I like that it is portable and versatile.

 Chamomile – helps bring inner harmony to a chaotic mind

 NOW Peppermint Essential Oil$17.62